- Health Concerns

 If the cause of a tendon sheath-derived ganglion cyst is a short, scarred, or injured tendon/muscle, I recommend seeking an evaluation and treatment from a practitioner who is familiar with Active Release Technique, also called ART.

 ART involves applying manual pressure on tendons, muscles, and other soft tissues while the target tissues are put through their normal ranges of motion.
 Applying pressure to tissues while they are in motion can help promote optimal range of motion of the target area, as well as healthy soft tissues in the area through increased blood flow.
+But please have a look at the video above first, as you may be able to experience improvement on your own with the exercises that are demonstrated.

 The bottom line on ganglion cysts is this: They're benign, and only present a problem if they restrict range of motion or cause discomfort during everyday activities.
 For some people, ganglion cysts create psychological and emotional burden, as they look unusual.